- Things to Do

 Jacksonville is home to US Marine Corps Camp Lejeune.
 Our military history offers a thoughtful, energetic perspective to our visitors.
 So, begin your trip at the Freedom Fountain in downtown Jacksonville.

-(Photo: Freedom Fountain, the gateway to downtown Jacksonville)
+(Photo: Freedom Fountain, the gateway to downtown Jacksonville--and a popular selfie stop)

 Visitors say it's one of their favorite photo spots.The Fountain features a large, endless edge pool with fifty bubblers and three water spires with archways showcasing the emblems of each branch of service.
 The Freedom Fountain is dedicated to all who pass through Onslow County in service to our country.